Skip to content

 Return Value

-The resulting basic_node object deserialized from the pair of iterators.
+The resulting basic_node object of deserialization.

 Examples